The Daisy Trust

 • Work benefiting people outside Hammersmith & Fulham

-• Individual applications (not registered organizations)
+• Individual applications (not registered organisations)

 • Vague or general requests without specific purposes